#1.Kolstein Bass Ultra All-Weather Rosin

 #3.Carlsson Bass Rosin

-This is a dark rosin that has much better grip than other rosins as well as lasting much longer than most.
-And we would go as far as to say that it is the best all round rosin out there.
-We also like it because it does not coat your bow strings with residue unlike some other brands.
+This is a dark rosin that has a much better grip than other rosins as well as lasting much longer than most.
+And we would go as far as to say that it is the best all-round rosin out there.
+We also like it because it does not coat your bow strings with residue, unlike some other brands.
 With this, your instrument will really live up to its full potential.

 #4.Nyman Bass Rosin

 Another great option, if you are searching for a great bass rosin, is the Nyman Bass Rosin.
 This rosin is not a whole lot of powder and it grabs the string well with the tone being very nice.
 This is a hard rosin in a foil metal cup and when applied it will give you just the right amount of stickiness.
 And because of its superior gripping power, you won’t need to apply much of it.

 Unfortunately, this bass rosin does has a few drawbacks.
 For one, it does leave a powdery residue that will take a lot of effort to clean off.
 Also, it only lasts about one year, so not as long as we would like.
 As long as you are willing to deal with these minor issues, then we think by all means the Nyman is completely worth it despite all these problems.

 Lastly, we have Pop’s Upright Bass Rosin, which is soft and sticky in the summer or pretty much in any hot environment.
 It is used by players of all skill levels from amateurs to professionals alike.
 Perhaps its greatest selling point is that it is one of the cheapest bass rosins out there, yet it is still one of the most popular due to the fact that it is quality for those on a budget.